saksofonists/unity-mcp/README.md

 3. **Interact!** Unity tools should now be available in your MCP Client.

     Example Prompt: `Create a 3D player controller`, `Create a yellow and bridge sun`, `Create a cool shader and apply it on a cube`.

 ---

+## Multiple Unity Instances Support 🎯

+Unity MCP now supports running multiple Unity Editor instances simultaneously!
+Each Unity project gets its own isolated server installation and dynamic port assignment.

+### How It Works:
+- **Per-Project Installation**: The Python server is installed in each Unity project's `Library/UnityMcpServer` directory
+- **Dynamic Port Selection**: Unity automatically finds an available port (starting at 6400)
+- **Automatic Configuration**: The selected port is communicated to the Python server via a file

+### Benefits:
+- ✅ Run multiple Unity projects simultaneously
+- ✅ Each project has its own isolated server instance
+- ✅ No port conflicts between projects
+- ✅ Zero manual configuration required

+### Technical Details:
+- Unity Bridge tries port 6400 first, then increments until it finds an available port
+- The selected port is written to `Library/UnityMcpServer/unity-port.txt`
+- Python server reads this file on startup to connect to the correct Unity instance
+- Each Unity-Python pair maintains a 1:1 relationship

+---

 ## Future Dev Plans (Besides PR) 📝